-Concordance and Discordance between Protein and mRNA Expression Changes
+Concordance and discordance between protein and mRNA expression changes

 Our experiments produced absolute protein expression data for a total of 1,907 proteins.
-Fig. 1 shows the normalized, log-transformed expression changes for both mRNA (14) and protein expression for a core set of 815 proteins that have data available for ≥ 6 of the eight time points.
-Protein concentrations cover 5 orders of magnitude (supplemental Fig. S4) and show a maximum of $\sim\!200\text{-fold}$ expression change.
-Even after accounting for delays caused by translation, most proteins (>80%) have protein expression profiles that are very different from their corresponding mRNA expression profiles (Fig. 1 and supplemental Figs. S6 and S7), suggesting extensive regulation at the level of translation and protein degradation.
+Figure 1 shows the normalized, log-transformed expression changes for both mRNA (14) and protein expression for a core set of 815 proteins that have data available for $\geq$ 6 of the eight time points.
+Protein concentrations cover five orders of magnitude (Figure S4) and show a maximum of ~200-fold expression change.
+Even after accounting for delays due to translation, most proteins (>80%) have protein expression profiles that are very different from their corresponding mRNA expression profiles (Figure 1, Figures S6, S7), suggesting extensive regulation at the level of translation and protein degradation.